 Get detailed information about retirement and pensions in Portugal here.

-However, there are certain exemptions and reductions that may apply, such as a reduction of 50 percent for assets held for more than two years or a complete exemption for capital gains made from the sale of a main residence.
-Exemptions on Portugal Capital Gains Tax also apply for residents selling their primary home and buying another property in Portugal or elsewhere in the EU and those selling a property they purchased before 1989.
+However, certain exemptions and reductions may apply to capital gains, such as a 50 percent reduction for assets held for more than two years or a complete exemption for capital gains made from the sale of a main residence.
+Exemptions on Portugal Capital Gains Tax also apply for residents selling their primary home and buying another property in Portugal or elsewhere in the EU, and those selling a property they purchased before 1989.

-IMI varies from around 0.3 percent to 0.45 percent of the value of a home in urban areas.
+In urban areas, IMI varies from around 0.3 percent to 0.45 percent of the home’s value.
 In rural areas, a rate of 0.8 percent applies.
-You can find the IMI rates in your area for 2023 on the SAPO website (in Portuguese).
+The SAPO website (in Portuguese) has the IMI rates in your area for 2023.

 Homeowners in urban areas with properties worth less than €125,000 can benefit from a three-year exemption on IMI as long as they live in the property themselves.
 You can get a further deduction of around €20 for each dependant, and exemptions also exist for people with low incomes or those with energy-efficient homes.